Kunal-Khullar/funlearn/README.md

 ## FEATURES

-We used react website.
+We used react and WebRTC to get video conferencing for the website.
 Backend is made using firebase.
 Deployment is done using firebase.

 ## Tech
+- WebRTC
+- Socket.io
 - React
+- Nodejs
+- Simple-peer
 - CSS
 - HTML
 - JavaScript